Jonathan India Player Props: Reds vs. Astros

 Astros Pitching Rankings

-- The 9.3 strikeouts per nine innings put together by the Astros pitching staff ranks sixth in the league.
+- The Astros pitching staff ranks sixth in the league with a collective 9.3 strikeouts per nine innings.

-- The Astros' 3.24 team ERA ranks first among all MLB pitching staffs.
+- The Astros' 3.32 team ERA is No. 1 among all MLB pitching staffs.

-- Astros pitchers combine to give up the ninth-fewest home runs in baseball (71 total, one per game).
+- The Astros surrender the eighth-fewest home runs in baseball (72 total, one per game).

-- Bielak (3-3) takes the mound for the Astros in his eighth start of the season.
-He has a 4.01 ERA in 42 2/3 innings pitched, with 34 strikeouts.
+- The Astros will send Blanco (1-0) to the mound to make his third start of the season.

-- In his most recent time out on Sunday, the righty tossed five innings against the Cleveland Guardians, allowing five earned runs while surrendering nine hits.
+- In his last time out on Wednesday, June 7, the righty threw six innings against the Toronto Blue Jays, allowing two earned runs while surrendering three hits.

-- The 27-year-old has put up an ERA of 4.01, with 7.2 strikeouts per nine innings, in eight games this season.
-Opponents are hitting .306 against him.

 © 2023 Data Skrive.
 All rights reserved.